cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 resource, the following considerations apply:

 - The application database name and the application database user are preserved from the backup that is being restored.
 The operator does not currently attempt to back up the underlying secrets, as this is part of the usual maintenance activity of the Kubernetes cluster itself.
+- You can supp
 - In case you don't supply any `superuserSecret`, a new one is automatically generated with a secure and random password.
 The secret is then used to reset the password for the `postgres` user of the cluster.